mwiget/f5bnk-kubespray/dpu/README.md

 making them act like switch access ports: traffic from the ovs bridge with matching VLAN has the VLAN removed (POP) before passing to the host and traffic from the host to the ovs bridge gets VLAN added (push).

+## Requirements

+- Nvidia Bluefield-3 bf-bundle-2.9.2 bfb image.
+Use [./download-bf-bundle.sh](./download-bf-bundle.sh) to download
+the image from Nvidia or use their official download side.
+- Create bf.conf DPU configuration for each Bluefield-3 DPU.
+Use one of the example templates as starting point:

 ## Image and configure Nvidia Bluefield-3 DPU's

 - copy and adjust bf-firewall-jumbo.conf regarding MTU, ubuntu_password, VLAN